Section Format

 Section Meta Data <MTA> </MTA> Contains information for Submittal Formatting and Paragraph Numbering.
 The tags are not visible when tags are hidden.

-Section Header <HDR> </HDR> Found at the beginning of each Section, this area defines the origin of the Specification, Section number, Section date (superseding and change information), and Preparing Activity and Reference information.
+Section Header <HDR> </HDR> Found at the beginning of each Section, this area defines the origin of the specification, Section Number, Section Date (superseding and change information), Preparing Activity, and Reference information.

-Section Number <SCN> </SCN> The Section number designates its DivisionEach Master is made up of Divisions containing groups of Sections that cover specific construction areas.
-Division Names and Titles are in accordance with CSI MasterFormat™, Broad Scope, Medium Scope, Narrow Scope and in some cases Agency.
+Section Number <SCN> </SCN> The Section Number designates its Division, Broad Scope, Medium Scope, Narrow Scope, and in some cases, Agency.

 Section Title <STL> <STL> Each Section has a title that describes the content.
-The length of the title can be no more than 120 characters
+The length of the title can be no more than 120 characters.

-Section Date <DTE> </DTE> The Section Date represents the date on which it was created or last revised.
-In addition, to the change number and date (e.g., CHG 2: 11/20).
-To learn more see the Help > UFGS Changes / Revisions topic.
+Section Date <DTE> </DTE> The Section Date represents the date on which it was created or last revised, including the change number and date (e.g., CHG 2: 11/20).
+To learn more, refer to the SI Editor's Help menu > UFGS Changes / Revisions topic.

 Parts

-All Sections are divided into three parts: General, Products, and Execution.
+All Sections are divided into three Parts: GENERAL, PRODUCTS, and EXECUTION.
 These Parts are not subject to automatic renumbering.

 Definitions